peterkuma/masters-thesis/chapters/02_radiatively-active-gases.md

 * _Self continuum_
 * _Foreign continuum_
 * Absorption by dimers and multimers
-* Deviation of the true line shape from the theoretical line function

 Event though contiuum absorption is generally weak comparable to line absorption (with the exception of UV)